lightningdevkit/rust-lightning/CONTRIBUTING.md

 testing and patches.

 Anyone is invited to contribute without regard to technical experience, "expertise", OSS experience, age, or other concern.
-However, developing cryptocurrencies demand a high-level of rigor, adversial thinking, thorough testing and risk-minimization.
+However, the development of cryptocurrencies demands a high-level of rigor, adversial thinking, thorough testing and risk-minimization.
 Any bug may cost users real money.
 That said we deeply welcome people contributing for the first time to an open source project or pick up Rust while contributing.
 Don't be shy,